 How to Write a Letter of Recommendation

-Our editors provide tips that will help you write a recommendation letter
+Tips that will help you write a recommendation letter

 Writing a generic recommendation letter may seem like a daunting task.
 We have compiled some simple guidelines that can help you get the style, tone, content, and presentation of your recommendation letter just right.
 The end result will be an effective and professional recommendation letter.